 The longnose gar is an elongated fish with a long, thin snout full of needle-like teeth perfectly suited for catching prey.
-Longnose gar are distinguished from other gar species by the long snout, with a length at least 10 times the width.
+Longnose gar are distinguished from other gar species by their long snout.

-They are olive-brown or deep green along the back and upper sides, with silver-white bellies.
-There are a few irregular, large dark spots on the body.
+They are olive-brown or deep green along the back and upper sides, with silver-white bellies and a few irregular large, dark spots.
 The juveniles display scattered spots over both sides, the upper and lower jaws, and on their ventral fins.

-Gar are known as "living fossils," as their remains have been found dating back to the Cretaceous period.
+Learn more about longnose gar!
+Did you know that gar are known as living fossils?
+Their remains have been found dating back to the Cretaceous period.

 Most gar species can be found throughout the Mississippi River basin and its tributaries, and along the waterways of the East Coast in large, slow-moving backwaters and rivers.
 Alligator gar are found in the states surrounding the Gulf of Mexico, as well as the Mississippi River.
 This species commonly inhabits brackish water.